babi00/ai4biological-pattern/README.md

     **Note**: the files _species_list_lythrum.csv_, _wcvp_names.csv_, _wcvp_distribution.csv_ are used in the code but they are not present in the repository.

-- `download_plant_images.ipynb`: this file is used to download the images present in the website [iNaturalist](https://www.inaturalist.org/home), using iNaturalist's API.

-    **Note**: the file _invasive_plants_name_list.csv_ is used to retrieve the taxa of the species, but it is not present in the repository.

-- `NEW_model_grid_search.ipynb`: this file contains preliminary tests on the two classes model, opposed to the previous (wrong) tests on the three classes model.
-It proves that BioCLIP is still the best performing model, but final tests have been performed in the file "final_model_training.ipynb"

 - `classifier_bioclip_2.ipynb`: this file tracks an old version of the work when we were wrongly using 3 classes instead of 2. **TO BE IGNORED**